Robots.txt Setup and Analysis: All You Need to Know

 SE Ranking’s Website Audit tool (and others like it) provides a comprehensive overview of your robots.txt file, including information about pages that are blocked by the file.
 It can also help you check indexing and XML sitemap-related issues.

-To gain valuable insights about your robots.txt file, start by exploring the Issue Report generated by the tool.
-Among over 120 metrics analyzed, you’ll find the Blocked by robots.txt parameter under the Crawling section.
+To gain valuable insights into your robots.txt file, start by exploring the Issue Report generated by the tool.
+Among the over 120 metrics analyzed, you’ll find the Blocked by robots.txt parameter under the Crawling section.
 Clicking on it will display a list of webpages blocked from crawling, along with issue descriptions and quick fix tips.

 This tool also makes it easy to identify whether you have added a link to the sitemap file in the robots.txt file.
 Simply check the XML sitemap not found in robots.txt file status under the same section.